DylanAlmond/clippy/README.md

 - Better screen understanding
 - Increased levels of sarcasm (maybe)

+## Acknowledgements

+Clippy's character assets and animations are ported from the excellent [ClippyJS](https://github.com/clippyjs/clippy.js) project.
+Huge thanks to the original contributors for painstakingly piecing together all of his audio and animations, I wouldn't have known where to begin with that.

 ## License

 This project is licensed under the [MIT License](LICENSE).